yucchiy/memo-cli/README.md

 # memo-cli

-This is a small CLI tool for managing Markdown notes.
+This is a small CLI tool for managing Markdown memos.
-You can create/list notes using this tool on terminal.
+You can create/list memos using this tool on terminal.

 ## Installation